gitberry/gitberry/README.md

 1. SQL snippets that include:
  a. random data for testing
  a.
-PIVOT
+PIVOT\
 https://github.com/gitberry/SQLSnippets

-1. Hash a database structure to know immediately if any structures has changed
+1. Hash a database structure to know immediately if any structures has changed<br/>
 https://github.com/gitberry/sqlHash

 ## Geofun/GIS ##

-1. c# to convert get google KML into something else - VERY crude - for onetime tasks
+1. c# to convert get google KML into something else - VERY crude - for onetime tasks https://github.com/gitberry/KMLPoints

-https://github.com/gitberry/KMLPoints

 3. C# to convert Lat/Lon DMS Coordinates to D decimal - handy when geo data doesn't come the way you need it!